specificlanguages/mps-gradle-plugin/README.md

    The itemis mbeddr repository is used to download MPS as well as a small runner program to launch MPS from the command line.
 (The launcher is part of [mps-build-backends](https://github.com/mbeddr/mps-build-backends).)
-Maven Central and JCenter repositories contain the Kotlin libraries that the launcher depends on.
+Maven Central repository contains the Kotlin libraries that the launcher depends on.

 3. Use the `mps` configuration to specify the MPS version to use: